alexteachey/KOI_CNN_moon_results/README.md

 # KOI CNN vetting results

 Welcome!
-If you're viewing this page, you've probably read our paper, "Identification of Candidate Exomoon Signals with Convolutional Neural Networks" (Teachey & Kipping 2020, *submitted to MNRAS*).
-The repository hosts the results of our vetting of 3223 KOIs (confirmed and candidate planets) in search of exomoon signals.
+If you're viewing this page, you've probably read our paper, "Identification of Candidate Exomoon Signals with Convolutional Neural Networks" (Teachey & Kipping 2021, *submitted to MNRAS*).
+The repository hosts the results of our vetting of 1880 KOIs (confirmed and candidate planets) with periods >= 10 days in search of exomoon signals.

 ## Background
 Convolutional Neural Networks have proven to be effective tools in analyzing large volumes of time domain photometry in search of candidate planet signals, and distinguishing between genuine planets and false positive scenarios.